altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/ug-setup-use-bridges-agx7f-soc.md

 | AxUSER7_1[28:23] | 0x38<br>AxUSER[7:0]=0xE0 | 0x38<br>AxUSER[7:0]=0xE0 | 0x1<br>AxUSER[7:0]=0x4 | 0x1<br>AxUSER[7:0]=0x4 |
 | AxPROT[31:29] | 0x3 | 0x1 | 0x1 | 0x1 |

+<span style="color: red;">**Note:** This page was migrated from Rocketboards in 24.3.1 release.
+In case you need to see the content from earlier versions, please go to https://www.rocketboards.org/foswiki/Projects/SettingUpAndUsingBridgesOnAgilex and see the Revision History of that page.</span>

 ## Prerequisites